Workflow as a Service Broker in Cloud Environment: A Systematic Mapping Study: Research Methodology

+The \textit{task scheduler} assigns workflow tasks to leased resources, aiming to optimize objectives such as \textit{makespan} or \textit{execution cost} while meeting QoS requirements.
+To ensure efficient resource usage, it considers tasks from all workflows jointly rather than scheduling each workflow in isolation.
+As a result, the scheduler directly addresses the MWSP.
+The \textit{resource provisioner} complements the scheduler by leasing resources as needed.
+It decides when, how many, and which types of resources (e.g., cores, memory) to acquire, as well as when to release them to avoid unnecessary cost.
+This component is irrelevant in FaaS platforms, where resource management is handled directly by the CSP.

+The fourth component, the \textit{monitoring and fault tolerance}, ensures correct task execution and tracks the status of leased resources.
+In case of failures, it initiates recovery actions such as task re-execution—especially critical in spot pricing models, where resources are unreliable and may be reclaimed at short notice.
+Finally, the broker’s local storage supports workflow execution by maintaining input files (or container images) and metadata.
+This includes \textit{provenance data} for reproducibility and \textit{monitoring data} such as execution logs and resource usage records \cite{suter2025terminology}.

-\section{Research methodology}
+\section{Research Methodology}

-We have conducted an SLR on WaaS broker according to the guidelines of \cite{peterson2015guidelines,kitchenham2009systematic}.
-The used SLR methodology has four phases \cite{khorasani2024cloud}, which are elaborated in the following.
+We have conducted an SMS on WaaS broker according to the guidelines of \cite{peterson2015guidelines,kitchenham2009systematic}.
+The used SMS methodology has four phases \cite{khorasani2024cloud}, which are elaborated in the following.

-\subsection{Specifying the scope and research questions}
+\subsection{Specifying the Scope and Research Questions}

 Research questions (RQs) are the foundation of a systematic study.
-In fact, an SLR is an effort to answer RQs.
+In fact, an SMS is an effort to answer RQs.
 In this study, we have defined 5 research questions as follows:

 \textbf{RQ1:} \textit{How active is the field of WaaS brokers?} This question has been answered in Section \ref{sec:analyze}.

 \textbf{RQ2:} \textit{What is the taxonomy of designing a WaaS broker, and how can related work be classified in this taxonomy?} This question has been answered in Section \ref{sec:taxonomy}.